 § Videos §

 I recorded a number of videos before I strung it in gut.
-These videos are at the incorrect pitch for a theorbo of this size, but the sound with modern strings is big and impressive, not a million miles away from the sound of a large theorbo in A. Further down this page you will find videos with gut strings at the correct pitch – the difference in sound is remarkable.
+These videos are at the incorrect pitch for a theorbo of this size, but the sound with modern strings is big and impressive, not a million miles away from the sound of a large theorbo in A. Further down this page you will find videos with gut strings at the correct pitch for this string length – the difference in sound is remarkable.
 It would be nice to have a switch to easily shift between the two!

 First up is an NTD (New Theorbo Day!)…including a performance of a Romanesca by Piccinini…